 #1 – Traders

-#2 – Investment Analysts (IA):
+#2 – Investment Analysts (IA)

-These are the people who put in the arduous effort to do the research, generate new ideas, and help the top-level managers make a prudent decision.
-There are two rungs in investment analysts’ position – junior analysts and senior analysts.
-These investment analysts are also called Research Analysts.
+These people put in the arduous effort to do the research, generate new ideas, and help the top-level managers make prudent decisions.
+There are two rungs in investment analysts’ positions – junior and senior analysts.
+These investment analystsInvestment AnalystsAn investment analyst is an individual or firm that excels in the financial and investment research and have a keen knowledge of financial instruments and models.
+Such financial professionals include portfolio managers, investment advisors, brokerage firms, mutual fund companies, investment banks, etc. are also called Research Analysts.

-#3 – Portfolio Managers:
+#3 – Portfolio Managers

 These people are the bosses and sit at the highest rung.
 They decide where to make the investment and what to buy/sell.
-Portfolio managers go to the research analystsThe Research AnalystsResearch analyst is a profession where the main task includes research on specific fields, analyzing the facts and figures, interpreting the analysis, and finally presenting the same to a structured audience that can relate to marketing, finance, operations. and ask questions about their findings.
-And if there is any concern, the research analysts are asked to revisit the research report to provide a sound recommendation.
-Then the portfolio managers take the final call, and instruct the traders to buy/sell everything at the right price.
+Portfolio managersPortfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios. go to the research analystsThe Research AnalystsResearch analyst is a profession where the main task includes research on specific fields, analyzing the facts and figures, interpreting the analysis, and finally presenting the same to a structured audience that can relate to marketing, finance, operations. and ask questions about their findings.
+And if there is any concern, the research analysts are invited to revisit the report to provide a sound recommendation.
+Then the portfolio managers take the final call and instruct the traders to buy/sell everything at the right price.

 So, now let’s talk about the back office briefly.

 Since the chief attraction of the hedge fund is the “front office,” people at the back office don’t get the limelight.
 In the back office, you need people to support the primary function.
 Technology people support the system, administrative ninjas who keep things tidy and take care of minute details, and CFOs.
 They take care of the whole finance function of the organization.